Types of accommodation

 Swedish Refugee Law Center Visit Website

-If asylum seekers have their own resources, they must pay for accommodation themselves.
+If asylum seekers have their own resources, although they can still access the accommodation system, they must pay for it themselves.
 If not, accommodation at a centre is free.
 Single persons need to share a room.
 A family can have its own room but must expect to share an apartment with other people.
 It is possible that asylum seekers are moved around within the centre or to another centre during the processing period.

 Should the asylum seeker choose to settle in so-called socio-economically challenged areas, the rules foresee that these persons are no longer entitled to a daily allowance (see Criteria and restrictions to access reception conditions).[2]

-The total number of asylum seekers registered in the reception system at the end of 2022 was 61,350 (up from 23,353 in 2021), of which 8,542 were living in Migration Agency accommodation, 38,070 in private accommodation and 14,738 in other forms of accommodation.[3]
-Most likely the increase from the end of 2021 is due to persons from Ukraine coming to Sweden.
+The total number of asylum seekers and Temporary Protection beneficiaries registered in the reception system at the end of 2023 was 55,028 (down from 61,350 in 2022), of which 5,421 were living in Migration Agency accommodation, 33,551 in private accommodation and 16,056 in other forms of accommodation.[3]
+Most likely the decrease from the end of 2022 is due to fewer persons from Ukraine coming to Sweden.

 [1] Migration Agency, ‘Housing for asylum-seekers’, available in Swedish at: https://bit.ly/3fquSpf.